 Once you get subscribers on your list – how do you keep them interested?
 Email has been a powerful lead nurturing tool in 2017 for those marketers who have found their stride with their target groups.
 The secret is to have a genuine understanding of your audience, what type of email content they are interested in – and how much of it.
 This post is one of the year’s most in-depth looks at lead nurturing with email.

 This email marketing article is a great go-to source for templates and template inspiration for every level of digital marketer.
 It goes in-depth into essential templates, like the Welcome, Engagement and Referral email, giving tips and insights into the thought process behind each one.

 It also brings up the most important factors with emails – right timing, right recipient.
 If you can’t get the timing right, you’re not as likely to reach your engagement goals.

-This was a turning point for email in 2017.
-When MailChimp started offering their services for free back in May, they sent a clear message.
+When MailChimp started offering their services for free, they sent a clear message.
 Marketing automation works.
 They’re so confident in this belief, they are willing to bet their bottom line on it.

 As of this year, customers with subscribers of less than 2,000 can access the platform for free.
 Why does this make sense?
 MailChimp knows most of those sub-2k subscribers will have way more than 2,000 subscribers in a year or two if they continue to use automation to create sophisticated campaigns.
 Which means, they’ll be paying MailChimp customers, who also possess sizable email subscriber lists to feed into their growing businesses.